FredKSchott/snowpack/CONTRIBUTING.md

 ### Snapshot tests

+The way our snapshot tests work is they test Snowpack by building the codebases in `test/build`.
 You'll almost always have a "failed" snapshot test when you make a contribution because your new change will make the final build different.
 You'll want to take a new snapshot.
 To do this run:

 ```bash
 yarn test -u